serhan-yilmaz/networkvisualizer/README.md

 # networkvisualizer
-A customizable graph visualization library in Matlab.
+A graph visualization library in Matlab that allows easy customization to generate pretty network figures.

 ## Getting Started